 In a related article, I review Medicaid “resource assessment” rules that allow you to protect certain assets when your spouse enters a nursing home.
 These rules are designed to make sure that the spouse in the community is not rendered penniless by having to deplete all of the couple’s resources to pay for a nursing home stay.
 The government recognized that these asset protection rules wouldn’t mean much if the healthy spouse didn’t also have sufficient income to meet his or her basic needs.
 As such, there are also “maintenance allowance” rules that make sure the healthy spouse has sufficient income to live.

 To explain the “maintenance allowance” rules, let’s consider an example.
 Assume your husband enters a nursing home, and your assets have been spent down to the level where the Medicaid program starts paying his nursing home bill.
-In Pennsylvania, at this point, all of his monthly income, less a $45 personal needs allowance (effective 7/1/07) must be paid to the nursing home as his contribution to the cost of his care.
+In Pennsylvania, at this point, all of his monthly income, less a $45 personal needs allowance (which hasn’t changed since 7/1/07) must be paid to the nursing home as his contribution to the cost of his care.
 Examples of income are social security, pensions, interest, and dividends.
 However, if you are still living in the community and your income is below the minimum maintenance allowance, you will get to retain all or a part of his income.
-The basic minimum “maintenance allowance” effective as of July 1, 2017 is $2,030.00 per month.
-This minimum is increased if your housing expenses are greater than certain standard allowances, with a current maximum maintenance allowance of $3,090.00 (effective 1/1/2018) per month.
+The basic minimum “maintenance allowance” effective as of July 1, 2018 is $2,058.00 per month.
+This minimum is increased if your housing expenses are greater than certain standard allowances, with a current maximum maintenance allowance of $3,160.50 (effective 1/1/2019) per month.

 In general, no special action is needed to request the basic “maintenance allowance”.
 However, if you wish to protect additional assets, you should seek expert advice before you consume those assets to pay for your spouse’s care.
 The bottom-line is that taking proper steps when your spouse enters a nursing home could make the financial side of the long-term care decision less burdensome.